nebrius/react-strapped/README.md

 _**Returns:**_

-The bootstrapped that can then be passed to [bootstrappedAtomValueHook](#bootstrappedAtomValueHook) to create a hook for safely accessing this data.
+The bootstrapped atom that can then be passed to [bootstrappedAtomValueHook](#bootstrappedAtomValueHook) to create a hook for safely accessing this data.
+The returned atom is a normal off-the-shelf Recoil atom, and can be used accordingly.

 _**Throws:**_

 This function will throw an exception if a `default` value is included in `options`.

-### `bootstrappedAtomValueHook`
+### `bootstrappedAtomValueHook(bootstrappedAtom)`

 Creates a hook for accessing a bootstrapped atom's value safely.